Exact thresholds for Ising-Gibbs samplers on general graphs: Local mixing

 so finally

-By equation \eqref{eq:tau_and_spectral} this implies that the mixing time of the continuous time Gibbs sampler on $\tilde{P}$ satisfies
+By equation (\ref{eqtauandspectral}) this implies that the mixing time of the continuous time Gibbs sampler on $\tilde{P}$ satisfies

-We set $T=8n^2 \hb e^{4\beta(\mathcal{E}+d)} \geq 4 \tilde{\tau}_{mix}$.
+We set $T=8n^2 \hb e^{4\beta(\mathcal{E}+d)} \geq4 \tilde{\tau}_{\mathrm{mix}}$.

 We now return to the continuous time dynamics on all $G$.
-Let $\mathcal{A}$ denote the event that every vertex in $u\in U$ is updated at least once before time $T$.
-The probability that a vertex $u$ is updated by time $T$ is $1-e^{-T}$ and so by a union bound Let $\mathcal{B}$ be the event that for every vertex $u\in U$ every update up to time $2T$ updates the spin to $\hbox{sign}(h_u)$.
-For a single vertex $u\in U$ and any configuration $\sigma$ when $u$ is updated,
+Let $\mathcal {A}$ denote the event that every vertex in $u\in U$ is updated at least once before time $T$.
+The probability that a vertex $u$ is updated by time $T$ is $1-e^{-T}$, and so by a union bound,